datastaxdevs/workshop-nosqlbench/README.md

 ### Configure the Astra DB parameters

-If we want NoSQLBench to access the Astra DB instance, we have to pass it the required connection parameters and secret.
+If we want NoSQLBench to access the Astra DB instance, we have to pass it the required connection parameters and secrets.
 To do so, we now set up a `.env` file, which will make our life easier later.

 Copy the provided template file to a new one and open it in the Gitpod